 - (1) Block Size.
 Block length must be no more than 600 feet, with a maximum perimeter of 1800 feet, except as follows: - (a) Blocks with natural or existing site constraints, such as those abutting rail corridors, highways, steep grades, and waterways, may be longer. - (b) Where blocks are longer than 700 feet, pedestrian access easements, minimum 20 feet in width with minimum 5-foot sidewalks, must be located approximately mid-block, effectively reducing the resulting pedestrian blocks to dimensions less than the block sizes defined in (1), above. - (2) Access Points.
 An access point is a new street connecting to an existing street.
 A minimum of two access points must be provided for the MPD, with a minimum of one per every 1,500 feet of boundary, except along rail corridors, waterways, steep grades, or limited access highways. - (3) Extend Existing Streets.
 Streets must connect and continue existing streets from adjoining areas.
-Future connections must be considered and temporary deadend streets may be supplied for future extension with zoning officer and City Engineer approval. - (4) Shape of Blocks.
+Future connections must be considered and temporary deadend streets may be supplied for future extension with City Engineer approval. - (4) Shape of Blocks.
 The shape of a block should be generally rectangular in order to accommodate typically rectilinear buildings, but may vary due to natural features or site constraints. - (5) Civic Space Frontage.
 Refer to 350-28 for civic space requirements, including street frontage requirements.
 Open space, existing and new, shall be fronted with streets to provide more visibility and access. - (6) Culs-de-Sac.
-Culs-de-sac streets are prohibited, except when approved by the planning commission as a Level-2 adjustment and necessitated by due to the presence of natural features or site constraints, including but not limited to waterways, or highways.
+Culs-de-sac streets are prohibited, except when approved by the planning commission due to the presence of natural features or site constraints, including but not limited to waterways, or highways.
 If approved, pedestrian connections and landscape plantings may be required. - (7) Lot Configuration.
 All lots must have frontage along a street per the building type requirements, unless otherwise specified.
-See Article 4 of the zoning ordinance for building types and lot size requirements.
+See Article 4 of the zoning ordinance for building types and lot size requirements. - (a) Blocks must have lots fronting on at least 2 street faces, preferably the longest faces, with the exception of blocks containing open space or civic space.
+See Article 4 of the zoning ordinance for building type regulations regarding double-frontage lots. - (b) Flag lots, located on the interior of the block with street frontage only for driveway access, are prohibited except when approved by the Planning

-- (a) Blocks must have lots fronting on at least 2 street faces, preferably the longest faces, with the exception of blocks containing open space or civic space.
-See Article 4 of the zoning ordinance for building type regulations regarding double-frontage lots - (b) Flag lots, located on the interior of the block with street frontage only for driveway access, are not allowed prohibited except as approved by a Level 2 adjustment per 660-111 and when approved by the Planning Commission due to topography or natural feature constraints. - (c) Regulations for anticipated building types shall be considered when setting block depth and width to avoid the need for future variances-or adjustments. - (d) Consider lot and block orientation for maximum energy efficiency, depending on the building type.
+- Commission due to topography or natural feature constraints. - (c) Regulations for anticipated building types shall be considered when setting block depth and width to avoid the need for future variances. - (d) Consider lot and block orientation for maximum energy efficiency, depending on the building type.
 For example, block orientation along an east-west longitudinal axis will encourage development of long mixed-use buildings oriented along an eastwest axis, with smaller east and west facing facades, able to take advantage of passive solar technology. - (8) Service Access.
 The configuration of the lots and blocks must include alleys or service drives per 350-27.C to accommodate parking and garage access, refuse and recycling pickup, and utilities in the rear of lots. - (9) Existing Lots.
 Blocks may be established to include already existing lots within them and those lots may retain their existing zone designation. - (10) Vistas.
 Views down streets that terminate at parcels (referred to as "vistas" in these regulations), including where a street might angle at less than 90 degrees, must be considered when laying out streets and blocks, and locating open space, parking, and buildings.
-See 660-20 for vista regulations.